ABOUT THE PINK PATCH PROJECT

-The Pink Patch Project is an innovative public awareness campaign designed to bring attention to the fight against breast cancer and to support breast cancer research organizations in combating this devastating disease.
+The Pink Patch Project is an innovative public awareness campaign to bring attention to the fight against breast cancer and to support breast cancer research organizations in combating this devastating disease.

 At the Pink Patch Project, we have the simple goal of increasing awareness about the life-saving benefits of early detection and early intervention in the fight against breast cancer.
 In addition to our public education efforts, we have the added goal of raising funds from the sale of Pink Patch Project patches and other items to go directly to fund the research, treatment and education needed to help find a cure.